yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Authentication/Registration/TC-030_Confirm_Password_Field_Visibility_on_Registration_Form.md

-# TC-030 - The Registration Form should display the password confirmation field.
+# TC-030 - Visibility of the Password Confirmation Field in the Registration Form

 ## Steps
 1. Open the Conduit application.